Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 Herbs are low maintenance, but the power and flavor impact they deliver is a game-changer for your meals: you could say they punch above their weight class.

-It’s best to buy herbs intact: once they’ve been cut, you only have 24 hours to use them because they start to lose flavor.
-So in my Insider’s Guide Video Series, I show you in what form I buy them in Paris.
+It’s best to buy herbs intact: once they’ve been cut they start to lose flavor after 24 hours.
+So in my Insider’s Guide Video Series, I show you in what form I buy the main herbs used in French cooking.
+Some can be purchased dried, but others must be purchased fresh.

 The French Pantry Checklist also covers a few spices: